Alelopez383/School_District_Analysis/README.md

 # School_District_Analysis
-Analysis on standarized tests scores and student funding using Jupiter Notebook
+Analysis on standarized tests scores and student funding using Jupiter Notebook and Pandas Library.